 Campaigns

-Campaigns A Fair Deal for Our Future Reform Student Loans Increase student funding to take pressure off parents Keep the Graduate Route Visa Support Palestinian students coming to the UK Fix Student Housing Free bus travel for young people Turn Up - Student Voter Registration Campaign A Million Acts of Hope Lift the ban on students from Afghanistan, Cameroon, Myanmar and Sudan
+Campaigns Cost of Living - Fair Deal for our Future Fix Student Loans Don’t take weekend students’ maintenance loans Lift the ban on students from countries in conflict Keep the Graduate Route Visa Support Palestinian students coming to the UK Turn Up - Student Voter Registration Campaign A Million Acts of Hope May 2026 - Sign up

 - What Students Think